bi-shal/Fox-Quiz/README.md

 #Live Site Link :-
-#Repository Name :-
+#Repository Name:- programming-hero-web-course2/b6-quiz-crackerz-bi-shal

-#Description :- There is three feature.
+#Description :- There are three feature.
 1. This website fully responsive,
 2. There using linechart and define property,
 3. Using Dynamic Router and minimalistic UI,
-4.
+4. using Tailwind css frameWork Which is better thhan other framework.
+5. Useing Tostify component
+6. useing HeroIcon and that is really awesome.